parchlinux/.github/profile/README.md

 Parch is an [Arch Linux](https://archlinux.org) based Linux distribution designed with the needs of Persian linux users in mind.
 It includes an installer and multiple customized desktop environments.

-It comes in [multiple varieties](https://parchlinux.com/download) including GNOME, KDE Plasma, XFCE, and CINNAMON.
+It comes in [multiple varieties](https://parchlinux.com/download) including GNOME and KDE Plasma.

 * [Parch website](https://parchlinux.com)
 * [Parch forum](https://forum.parchlinux.com)